MENU

 Cost of Living Adjustment (COLA)

-When conditions permit, employees may be considered for a Cost of Living Adjustment.
+When conditions permit, employees may be considered for a Cost-of-Living Adjustment.
 The Chief Financial Officer will review economic national averages such as the Consumer Price Index (CPI) and the Higher Education Price Index (HEPI) and make a recommendation to the President.

 Merit Reviews